 State UC agencies must give UC beneficiaries the opportunity to elect federal income tax withholding at the time the claimant first files for UC benefits.
 Benefits claimants wishing to have federal income tax withheld from their UC benefits must file form W-4V, Voluntary Withholding Request.
 The current withholding rate for federal income tax is 10% of the gross UC benefits payment.
-Federal law does not require that states offer state income tax withholding to UC beneficiaries.
+Federal law does not require that states offer state income tax withholding to UC beneficiaries, although many do offer such services.
+Beneficiaries may opt to pay quarterly estimated taxes if a state does not offer state income tax withholding.

-Impact of Taxing UC Benefits
+Impact of Taxing Unemployment Benefits

-Table 1 shows the number of federal income tax returns that reported unemployment benefits and the amount of unemployment benefits for tax years 1998-2005.4 The increases in tax returns filed in 2001 through 2003 are attributable to the 2001 economic recession and the policy responses including the extension of UC benefits and providing additional benefits for individuals impacted by the 2001 terrorist attack.
+Table 1 shows the number of federal income tax returns that reported unemployment benefits and the amount of unemployment benefits for tax years 1998 through 2010.
+The increases in the number of tax returns claiming unemployment benefits as income filed in 2001 through 2003 are attributable to the 2001 economic recession and the policy responses, including the temporary extension of unemployment benefits (the Temporary Emergency Unemployment Compensation program) and providing additional benefits for individuals affected by the 2001 terrorist attack.